mbert/kubeadm2ha/README.md

 3. Copy the tar files over to the target hosts.
 4. Import the images from the tar files on the target hosts.

-## What the etcd-operator setup does

-1. Install etcd-operator, so that applications can use it for creating their own _etcd_ clusters (Kubernetes is running on its own cluster running natively, not controlled by etcd-operator).

 ## What the prometheus-operator setup does

 1. Install prometheus-operator, so that applications can use it for creating their own _prometheus_ instances, service monitors etc.